 The old story is told about the young preacher who strutted to the pulpit, expecting to wow the congregation.
 He humbly walked out of the pulpit after the sermon bombed.
 “What happened?” he asked a senior minister.
 The wise, seasoned preacher counseled, “Son, if you would have gone up to the pulpit the way you came down, you would have been able to come down the way you went up.”

-How can you guard your heart in the pulpit?
+What steps can you take for guarding your heart in the pulpit?
 Consider these recommendations …

 Sermon preparation is an exercise in believing prayer.
 We should thank God for the privilege of speaking for him.
 We should pray for illumination of the revealed scriptures.
 We should ask God to yield the wisdom of the writers we consult to us.
 We should confess our sins to God when the text convicts us.
 We should pray for help to personally obey teachings of God’s word.
 We should pray the Lord would enable us to speak faithfully and clearly.
 We should pray for a spiritual burden for those who will hear the message.
 We should pray that Christ would be exalted as the word is explained.
 We should even pray as we preach!
 Coming to the pulpit prayed up will help guard your heart as you preach.